-The building’s three passenger lifts rise in glazed shafts that double-up as the west-facing exterior windows of the building.
-The lifts sit behind distinctive terracotta brise-soleil, a material reference to the other two historic façades of Bonhams.
-A helical staircase of oak and midnight blue steel provides walking access between the three public levels of the building, and in Haunch of Venison Yard, the elegant façade encloses a new Michelin-starred restaurant also designed by us, which gives out onto a new landscaped courtyard.
+The building’s three passenger lifts rise in glazed shafts that double up as the west-facing exterior windows of the building, each protected from solar gain by distinctive terracotta brise-soleils, a material reference to the other two retained historic façades.
+A helical staircase of oak and midnight blue steel provides further access between the three public levels of the building, and in Haunch of Venison Yard, the elegant façade encloses a new Michelin-starred restaurant also designed by us, which gives out onto a new landscaped courtyard.